Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Press Windows Key + X and select Device Manager.

 - Locate your wireless adapter and double-click it.

 - Go to the Driver tab and click the Roll Back Driver button.

 - Optional: If Roll Back Driver option isn’t available, click the Uninstall button.

 After rolling back the driver, restart your PC and check if the problem is resolved.
-If you chose the Uninstall option the default driver will be installed after you restart your PC.
+If you choose the Uninstall option, the default driver will be installed after you restart your PC.

 - Start Steam.